The Neighborhood's Tichina Arnold Is The Queen Of Black Sitcoms

 “Awww good!
 I'm glad that you like it.”

-Does the show reflect the kind of conversations America needs to be having as a nation right now?
+Does the show reflect the kind of conversations we need to be having as a nation right now?

 “I think this show is needed, especially with the racial uncertainty and the racial tension that we have now going on, not only in America, but in the world.
 It's a lot of racial tension happening right now, and I think we need a show like this because visually, to see a Black man and a white man work through their differences; to see a Black woman and a white woman find a comfort in each other...you haven't seen it on TV in a long time.
 [W]here we want to come from is a very organic place with a very serious subject matter.
 What better way to tell that story or to convey that message than through laughter?